Russell Maroon Shoatz: Incarceration

 Shoatz began serving his life sentence in 1973.
 In September 1977, Shoatz and several other inmates took over a cell block at Huntingdon State Correctional.

 Shoatz injured several guards with a knife, and, along with three other prisoners, attempted to escape from the prison.
 Two of the inmates were captured immediately and a third was killed during the escape.
 Shoatz remained at large until he was captured in October 1977.
 Relocated to Fairview, a maximum security institution in Waymart, Pennsylvania, in 1980 Shoatz again escaped after another prisoner smuggled in a revolver and sub-machine gun.
 Three days later, a shoot out with state authorities ended in his capture.

 In June 1991, Shoatz was transferred to solitary confinement where he was held for more than 22 consecutive years until February 20, 2014, when he was returned to the prison's general population.

-The last dismissal of his legal counsel's appeal for his return to the regular prison population highlighted the fulcrum of the controversy:

-In the volatile atmosphere of a prison, an inmate easily may constitute an unacceptable threat to the safety of other prisoners and guards even if he himself has committed no misconduct; rumor, reputation, and even more imponderable factors may suffice to spark potentially disastrous incidents.
-The judgment of prison officials in this context, like that of those making parole decisions, turns largely on purely subjective evaluations and on predictions of future behavior.
+Shoatz converted to Islam while in prison.

 Shoatz was granted compassionate release on October 26, 2021, after suffering from advanced colorectal cancer.
 He died less than two months later, on December 17, at the age of 78.